russell-parrott/Standardized-Definition-of-AI-Governance/README.md

 This repository hosts the authoritative text of **The Standardized Definition of AI Governance (v1.0)**.
 It defines AI governance as a verifiable condition, supported by annexes and verification materials.
 The repository exists to provide a stable, citable source of truth.

 ## Canonical Source
-The PDF and DOCX in `/Definition/` are the **only** canonical texts.
+The PDF is the **only** canonical texts.
 No other file in this repository modifies, replaces, or supersedes them.

 - `Standardized_Definition_of_AI_Governance_v1.0.pdf`  ← canonical